 # brl remove arch

-Removing before disabling can be done with the -d
+Removing before disabling can be done with the -d argument.
+The

 stratum providing the init cannot be removed until reboot and another is